-- New scenarios of future forcings have been developed to replace the Special Report on Emissions Scenarios (SRES).
-The Representative Concentration Pathways (RCPs, see Section 12.3) (Moss et al., 2010), have been designed to cover a wide range of possible magnitudes of climate change in models rather than being derived sequentially from storylines of socioeconomic futures.
-The aim is to provide a range of climate responses while individual socioeconomic scenarios may be derived, scaled and interpolated (some including explicit climate policy).
+- New scenarios of future forcings have been developed to replace the SRES scenarios (Special Report on Emissions Scenarios).
+The Representative Concentration Pathways (RCPs, see Section 12.3) (Moss et al., 2010), have been designed to cover a wide range of possible magnitudes of climate change in models rather than being derived sequentially from storylines of socio-economic futures.
+The aim is to provide a range of climate responses while individual socio-economic scenarios may be derived, scaled and interpolated (some including explicit climate policy).
 Nevertheless, many studies that have been performed since AR4 have used SRES and, where appropriate, these are assessed.
-Simplified scenarios of future change, developed strictly for understanding the response of the climate system rather than to represent realistic future outcomes, are also synthesized and the understanding of leading-order measures of climate response such as the equilibrium climate sensitivity (ECS) and the transient climate response (TCR) are assessed. - New models have been developed with higher spatial resolution, with better representation of processes and with the inclusion of more processes, in particular processes that are important in simulating the carbon cycle of the Earth.
-In these models, emissions of

-GHGs may be specified and these gases may be chemically active in the atmosphere or be exchanged with pools in terrestrial and oceanic systems before ending up as an airborne concentration (see Figure 10.1 of AR4).

-- New types of model experiments have been performed, many coordinated by the Coupled Model Intercomparison Project Phase 5 (CMIP5) (Taylor et al., 2012), which exploit the addition of these new processes.
-Models may be driven by emissions of GHGs, or by their concentrations with different Earth System feedback loops cut.
-This allows the separate assessment of different feedbacks in the system and of projections of physical climate variables and future emissions. - Techniques to assess and quantify uncertainties in projections have been further developed but a full probabilistic quantification remains difficult to propose for most quantities, the exception being global, temperature-related measures of the system sensitivity to forcings, such as ECS and TCR.
+Simplified scenarios of future change, developed strictly for understanding the response of the climate system rather than to represent realistic future outcomes, are also synthesised and the understanding of leading-order measures of climate response such as the Equilibrium Climate Sensitivity (ECS) and the Transient Climate Response (TCR) are assessed. - New models have been developed with higher spatial resolution, with better representation of processes and with the inclusion of more processes, in particular processes that are important in simulating the carbon cycle of the Earth.
+In these models, emissions of greenhouse gases may be specified and these gases may be chemically active in the atmosphere or be exchanged with pools in terrestrial and oceanic systems before ending up as an airborne concentration (see Figure 10.1 of AR4). - New types of model experiments have been performed, many coordinated by the Coupled Model Intercomparison Project version 5 (CMIP5) (Taylor et al., 2012), which exploit the addition of these new processes.
+Models may be driven by emissions of greenhouse gases, or driven by their concentrations with different Earth system feedback loops cut.
+This allows the separate assessment of different feedbacks in the system and of projections of physical climate variables and future emissions. - Techniques to assess and quantify uncertainties in projections have been further developed but a full probabilistic quantification remains difficult to propose for most quantities, the exception being global, temperature-related measures of the system sensitivity to forcings, like equilibrium climate sensitivity and transient climate response.
 In those few cases, projections are presented in the form of probability density functions (PDFs).
-We make the distinction between the spread of a multi-model ensemble, an ad hoc measure of the possible range of projections and the quantification of uncertainty that combines information from models and observations using statistical algorithms.
+We make the distinction between the spread of a multi-model ensemble, an ad hoc measure of the possible range of projections, and the quantification of uncertainty that combines information from models and observations using statistical algorithms.
 Just like climate models, different techniques for quantifying uncertainty exist and produce different outcomes.
 Where possible, different estimates of uncertainty are compared.

-Although not an advance, as time has moved on, the baseline period from which climate change is expressed has also moved on (a common baseline period of 1986-2005 is used throughout, consistent with the 2006 start-point for the RCP scenarios).
+While not an advance, as time has moved on, the baseline period from which climate change is expressed has also moved on (a common baseline period of 1986-2005 is used throughout, consistent with the 2006 start-point for the RCP scenarios).
 Hence climate change is expressed as a change with respect to a recent period of history, rather than a time before significant anthropogenic influence.
-It should be borne in mind that some anthropogenically forced climate change had already occurred by the 1986-2005 period (see Chapter 10).
+It should be borne in mind that some anthropogenically forced climate change has already occurred by the1986-2005 period (see Chapter 10).